login-m/21login-m.github.io/_posts/2016-12-19-Algorithms-&-Data-Structures-2.md

 T(n) is either going to be Θ(1) if n ≤ c or aT(n/b) + D(n) + C(n).
 In our case:
 1) D(n) is Θ(1) operation (finding q) [Divide]
-2) We recursively solve two subproblems, each of size n/2, which contributes to 2T(n/2) to the running time [Conqueur]
+2) We recursively solve two subproblems, each of size n/2, which contributes to 2T(n/2) to the running time [Conquer]
 3) We have seen that MERGE takes Θ(N) time on n-element subarray so C(N) = Θ(N) [Combine]
 Thus, we get T(n) = Θ(1) [if n ≤ c] or 2T*(n/2) + Θ(n) [if n > 1]
 {: style="text-align: left;"}